hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 ###### 4-6.IC.6  Impacts of Computing
 Identify and explain ways to improve the accessibility and usability of a computing device or software application for the diverse needs and wants of users.

+###### K-1.CT.2 Computational Thinking - Data Analysis & Visualization
+Identify different kinds of data that can be collected from everyday life.

+###### K-1.CT.3 Computational Thinking - Data Analysis & Visualization
+Identify ways to visualize data, and collaboratively create a visualization of data.

+###### 2-3.CT.3 Computational Thinking - Data Analysis & Visualization
+Present the same data in multiple visual formats in order to tell a story about the data.

+###### 4-6.CT.3 Computational Thinking - Data Analysis & Visualization
+Visualize a simple data set in order to highlight relationships and persuade an audience.
+**
 ---

 ### Tools Used